lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 3 SRPed Pre    Re       0.233 Psychometrics    34    32 small
 ```

 >We followed the significant interaction effect with an evaluation of simple main effects of centering within course.
 Because there were only three comparisons following the omnibus evaluation, we used the LSD method (i.e., no additional control) to control for Type I error and left the alpha at .05 (Green & Salkind, 2014b).
-While there were non-statistically significant difference between pre- and re-centered conditions in the ANOVA $(MDiff = 0.095; t[56.04] = 0.652, p = 0.517, d = 0.162)$ and psychometrics $(MDiff = 0.136; t[60.23 = 0.944, p = 0.349, d = 0.233)$ courses, there was a statistically significant difference in the multivariate course $(MDiff = -0.311; t[61.53] = -2.294, p = 0.025, d = -0.558)$ .
+While there were non-statistically significant difference between pre- and re-centered conditions in the ANOVA $(MDiff = 0.095; t[56.04] = 0.652, p = 0.517, d = 0.162)$ and psychometrics $(MDiff = 0.136; t[60.23 = 0.944, p = 0.349, d = 0.233)$ courses, there was a statistically significant difference in the multivariate course $(MDiff = -0.311; t[61.53] = -2.294, p = 0.025, d = -0.558)$ which suggested an increase in ratings of socially responsive pedagogy.

 #### Describe approach for managing Type I error